 This transparency has another major benefit.
 Once schools begin to reintegrate rigorous formative assessment, administrators can track how students, classrooms, or schools are progressing toward grade level standards, which is simply not possible in most free online tools.

-Part Two: Adding Rigor to Remote Learning
+Part Two: Adding Reach and Rigor to Remote Learning

-Identifying Learning Gaps with Online Diagnostics
+Identifying Learning Gaps with Digital Diagnostics

 Meeting the Needs of All Learners, Remotely